PDFs by language

 IEEE-C95.1, 1991, Institute of Electrical and Electronics Engineers, Inc. Safety levels with respect to human exposure to radio frequency electromagnetic fields, 3 kHz to 300 Ghz.
 Piscataway, NJ: IEEE.

 IEEE: Institute of Electrical and Electronics Engineers, Inc. Human exposure to RF emissions from cellular radio base station antennas; Washington, DC: 1992.

-ICNIRP: International Commission on Non-Ionizing Radiation Protection.
+International Commission on Non-Ionizing Radiation Protection (ICNIRP).
 Health Issues related to the use of hand-held radiotelephones and base transmitters.
-Health Physics.
+Health Phys.
 1996;70:587-593.

 IRPA, 1988, International Radiation Protection Association.
 Guidelines on limits of exposure to radio frequency electromagnetic fields.
 IEEE United States Activities, COMAR, Washington, DC.

 Li CY, Liu CC, Chang YH, Chou LP, Ko MC.
 A population-based case-control study of radiofrequency exposure in relation to childhood neoplasm.
 Sci Total Environ.
 2012 Oct 1;435-436:472-478.

 National Council on Radiation Protection (NCRP).
 1986.
 Biological effects and exposure criteria for radiofrequency electromagnetic fields.
 Report 86, (Bethesda, MD: National Council on Radiation Protection and Measurements) pp. 1-382.

 National Institute of Environmental Health Sciences.
 Cell Phone Radio Frequency Radiation Studies.
 2019.
 Accessed at https://www.niehs.nih.gov/health/materials/cell_phone_radiofrequency_radiation_studies_508.pdf on December 27, 2019.